jeckman/wpbook/README.txt

    (Facebook does not allow access to the user's email address, so you can really only ask users to provide one, not prefill it automatically).

+   Similarly, you can enable or disable gravatars within Facebook independent of what you do on your regular blog.

    The "Give WPBook credit" option adds a line at the bottom of your Facebook application pages which says "This Facebook application powered by the WPBook plugin for Wordpress" - I'd love it if you would leave this enabled